Prompt Stealing Attacks Against Text-to-Image Generation Models: Introduction

-\mypara{Our Contributions} We present the first study on prompt stealing attacks against images generated by text-to-image generation models.
-In particular, we focus on Stable Diffusion~\cite{RBLEO22}, arguably the most popular and advanced model in this field.

-We start by collecting a large-scale dataset from Lexica~\cite{Lexica}, a well-known image gallery with 5M+ prompts and generated images from Stable Diffusion.
+\mypara{Our Contributions} We perform the first large-scale study on understanding the prompt stealing attacks against images generated by text-to-image generation models.
+We start by collecting a large-scale dataset from Lexica~\cite{Lexica}, a well-known image gallery with 5M+ prompts and generated images from text-to-image generation models.
 Overall, we collect 250,000 pairs of prompts and images.
 After preprocessing and de-duplication on prompts, we are left with 61,467 prompt-image pairs (see \autoref{section:data_collection}).
 We name the dataset as \emph{\dataset}.
 Our quantitative and qualitative analysis on \dataset shows that both a prompt's subject and its modifiers are important factors for the generated image's quality (see \autoref{section:data_analysis}).
-This suggests a successful prompt stealing attack should consider both subjects and modifiers.
-We then classify modifiers into different categories to provide a fine-grained analysis.
-We find that the artist modifiers play an essential role in generated images' outlook.
+This implies a successful prompt stealing attack should consider both subjects and modifiers.

-Based on the findings above, we propose the first learning-based prompt stealing attack, \emph{\attack}. \attack consists of two key components: an image captioning model and a multi-label classifier.
-Given a target image, the image captioning model generates its caption as the final stolen prompt's subject.
-The multi-label classifier is used to predict the prompt modifiers of the stolen prompt.
-After applying the image captioning model and the multi-label classifier to the target image, we concatenate the caption/subject and the prompt modifiers together to obtain the final stolen prompt.
-Experimental results on \dataset show that \attack outperforms the two baseline methods across semantic, modifier, and image similarities.
-For instance, \attack achieves 0.66, 0.43, and 0.79 in these metrics, respectively, while the corresponding results for the better baseline CLIP Interrogator~\cite{ClipInterrogator} are 0.52, 0.01, and 0.77.
-Another advantage of \attack lies in its efficiency.
-For instance, \attack takes 0.01 seconds to steal one prompt on an NVIDIA DGX-A100 server.
-To compare, CLIP Interrogator needs 7.89 seconds under the same setting.
+Based on the findings above, we propose a simple yet effective prompt stealing attack, \emph{\attack}. \attack comprises two modules: a subject generator and a modifier detector.
+Given a target image, the subject generator infers the stolen prompt's subject and the modifier detector predicts modifiers of the stolen prompt simultaneously.
+Then, the subject and the prompt modifiers are concatenated as the final stolen prompt.
+Experimental results on \dataset show that \attack outperforms the three baseline methods across semantic, modifier, image, and pixel similarities.
+For instance, \attack achieves 0.70, 0.43, 0.80, and 0.90 in these metrics, respectively, while the corresponding results for the better baseline CLIP Interrogator~\cite{ClipInterrogator} are 0.52, 0.01, 0.77, and 0.89.
 We also qualitatively evaluate \attack and find that the images generated by stolen prompts are similar to the target images.
-Moreover, we show that the performance of \attack can be further boosted by involving the adversary in the loop.
+Our further experiments on real-world prompts traded in marketplaces demonstrate similar results.
+Moreover, we show that the performance of \attack can be further boosted by involving the adversary in the loop or providing multiple target images.